 Page numbers.
 Do not insert page numbers or headers or footers in your paper.
 At this stage, neither you nor the editors know where in the Proceedings your paper will be placed.
 Sequential page numbers will be added later on at the publishing stage.

-Page limits.
-Except in special circumstances where the editors have informed you otherwise, you must limit your paper to eight pages for regular and workshop papers, and to four pages for short papers.
-If your submission is longer than these limits the editors will ask you to shorten it, or they may reject the paper outright, or if not, you may be asked to provide funds to help pay for your extra length.
+Except in special circumstances where the editors have informed you otherwise, you must limit your paper to eight (8) pages.
+If more than eight pages, the editors will ask you to shorten it to eight (8) pages, or they will reject the paper outright, or if not, you may be asked to provide funds (in dollars) to help pay for your extra length.

 Even length.
 The Proceedings will be a bound book.
 Every paper will begin on an odd-numbered, right-hand page.
-If your initial draft comes in at an odd number of pages, it will end with an entire blank page just prior to the next paper after it.
-So please work to fill your paper out to an even number of pages, by adding an illustration or fleshing out some part of the exposition.
+If your initial draft comes in at an odd number of pages (typically 7), it will therefore end with an entire blank page just prior to the next paper after it.
+So please work to fill your paper out to an even number of pages, by adding an illustration or fleshing out some exposition better.
 Either that, or cut it down to an even six or four pages.

-Layout.
-Your paper should conform to the following specifications to ensure that all papers have uniformity of appearance in the Proceedings.
-A "bridges.sty" file should be in the same folder or directory as your paper.
+Automatic layout.
+If you are using LATEX, a "bridges.sty" file should be in the same folder or directory as your paper.
 Ensure that you have included the command \usepackage{bridges} near the top of your paper's .tex file (as the source code for this template file does).
 This presets the Bridges paper styles and margins and other settings for you automatically.